mattetti/merb-book/book-content/en/2-getting-started/5-controllers.markdown

 There are two standard ways to create controllers.
 The first is based on the default Merb routing.
-The second is based on a RESTful (#need reference) Resource model.
+The second is based on a RESTful <!-- need reference --> Resource model.

 ###The Default Routing Style

-When a new application is generated, the router contains a single default route which maps URL Paths (#is this the right name) to Controllers like this:
+When a new application is generated, the router contains a single default route which maps URL Paths <!-- is this the right name --> to Controllers like this:

     /:controller/:action/:id(.:format)